bmi-labmedinfo/REDCap_Rehabilitation_Measures/README.md

 These scales are used in the RCT StrokeFit4, recruiting post-acute stroke patients.
 Protocol described in [1].
 Complete explanation of each scale is reported in the paper [cit]

+## Usage
+Download the zip of the scales you're interested in and simply import it in your REDCap project.

 ### References